 - 1. Identification by name or appellation, and in particular by a preferred identifier - 2.
 Classification by type, allowing further refinement of the specific subclass an instance belongs to - 3.
-Attachment of free text for the expression of anything not captured by formal properties
+Attachment of free text and other unstructured data for the expression of anything not captured by formal properties

-With the exception of E59 Primitive Value, all other classes within the CIDOC CRM are directly or indirectly specialisations of E1 CRM Entity.
+All other classes within the CIDOC CRM are directly or indirectly specialisations of E1 CRM Entity.